Children Have Doshas Too

 Late winter/early spring is Kapha Season and kids with a lot of Kapha dosha tend to produce a lot of mucus and get lots of spring colds.
 Avoiding mucus-producing foods like dairy, sugar, and fast foods can help significantly.

-September is back-to-school month for most children, and it’s a great time for parents and teachers to take a closer look at their children from an Ayurvedic point of view.
+September is a back-to-school month for most children, and it’s a great time for parents and teachers to take a closer look at their children from an Ayurvedic point of view.

 I have studied Ayurveda with Dr. John Douillard and he is an excellent resource for parents (he has six children of his own!).